 The motor is equipped with a thermostat that monitors the internal temperature in the motor windings.
-The thermostat is set to open at 85 degrees C. This is done to restrict the electrical components inside the unit.
+The thermostat is set to open at 85 degrees C. This is done to protect the electrical components located inside the unit.
+The thermostat is wired into the machine control so that operation above the set temperature will cause an over temperature fault to occur.